nobodhi/javascript_coding_exercise/README.md

 ### Cost Sharing Exercise

-In this project, the developer is asked to write a function that passes the set of tests run from the command line:
+In this project, the developer is asked to design a backend function (module) for a cost sharing application.
+In this project users will provide instructions on how to split up a bill (or distribute funds) among a group of people, and the developer has to write a function that will accept these instructions and return the correct redistribution of balances.

-`npm run test`
+The developer is given a test harness at [test/costsharing-test.js](test/costsharing-test.js) passes the set of tests run from the command line:

-You can find the source for the tests in [test/test.js](test/test.js).
+`npm run costsharing-test`

-The test calls a module, passes it some data, and expects a set of JSON 'instructions' describing how to redistribute funds between people according to ratios provided by the user (similar to a cost-sharing app).
+The test calls a module, passes it the current balances and desired distribution, and expects a set of JSON 'instructions' describing how to redistribute the balances.
 For instance, given the following inputs:

 `distribution = {
   joe: '1/2',